akcatisme/discord.py/README.md

 # discord.py
-Let the bot speak your words
+Use -am YOURWORDS to make the bot speak your words